Zeyad-37/zeyad-37/README.md

 ### Hello World 👋

-Staff Android engineer at @Hopper.
-I’m currently learning about Kotlin Multi-Platform.
+Principal Android engineer at @Trainline.
+I’m currently learning about Kotlin Multi-Platform and AI.
 I am alawys looking to grow and share knowledge.
 Engineering excellence is a mindset.

 You can find me on: